 Unlike many universities, Taylor doesn’t monitor chapel attendance—yet students fill Rediger Auditorium every Monday, Wednesday, and Friday.
 Because the men and women who live together care about their peers and want to see them grow spiritually, they encourage their colleagues to attend and participate in chapel.

 Every year, Taylor hosts a variety of special chapel services.
-While most revolve around holidays and campus events, there are also spiritually, academically, and mentally stimulating series that promote campus-wide discussions and “Sing and Pray” chapels that are dedicated completely to worship through music and prayer.
+While most revolve around holidays and campus events, there are also spiritually, academically, and mentally stimulating series that promote campus-wide discussions and “Sing, Pray, and Reflection” chapels that are dedicated completely to worship through music and prayer.

 The All-Campus Communion service is the first gathering of the year for the entire community.
 It’s a special tradition where sophomores, juniors, and seniors prayerfully surround and lay hands on the new students.
 The service includes a time of prayer, worship, and communion.
 It’s a powerful beginning to the year, focusing our hearts and minds on Christ’s sacrifice and our calling to serve Him.

-Spiritual Renewal Week is held twice a year, near the beginning of each semester.
-During each series, a seasoned and respected Bible teacher challenges students and faculty from God’s Word.
+Spiritual Renewal is held twice a year, near the beginning of each semester.
+During each series, a seasoned and respected Christian teacher and leader challenges students and faculty from God’s Word.
 The Taylor community gathers four times over a three-day period, which includes uplifting singing and powerful teaching.
-Past speakers include Alistair Begg, Dr. Richard Allen Farmer, and Chris Williamson.
+Past speakers include Nirup Alphonse, Heather Larson, JR Briggs, Alistair Begg, Dr. Richard Allen Farmer, and Chris Williamson.

-This Christmas chapel service brings the campus together to sing traditional, Christ-honoring carols and participate in a candle-lighting ceremony that celebrates and honors Jesus.
+As the final chapel of fall semester, this Christmas chapel service brings the campus together to sing traditional, Christ-honoring carols and participate in a candle-lighting ceremony.
 With the chapel lights off and all of the candles lit, the student body sings an a capella version of “Silent Night,” reflecting on the birth of the “Son of God, Love’s pure Light.”

 While we are deeply committed to worshiping together as a community, we also believe it is important for students to worship and serve within the body of Christ outside of Taylor University.
 In keeping with this philosophy, we encourage our students to be a part of the body of Christ by celebrating with one of the more than 60 churches in the surrounding area on Sundays.